All Episodes

 You did make me a promise, right?

-Stop being bad to each other, because right now Santa's not liking what he see around the world and in the country.
+But one thing I want everybody to know, stop being bad to each other because right now, Santa's not liking what he see around the world and in the country.

-We gotta get that right.
+We got to get that right.

-That's that's right, Santa.
+That's right, Santa.

 Hey, listen, Santa, what do you want for Christmas?

-So, what does Santa Claus want for Christmas this year?
+So what does Santa Claus want for Christmas this year?

 All I want is a beautiful world and a beautiful America back again, and that will make Santa very happy.

-That made me very happy, Santa.
+That'd make me very happy, Santa.

 Is Rudolph retired yet?